Ugali: Similar dishes

 Similar dishes are polenta from northern Italy, gh'omi (ღომი) from Georgia, and grits in the southern United States.

 Fufu, a starch-based food from West and Central Africa, may also be made from maize meal, in which case it may be called fufu corn.
-In the Caribbean, similar dishes are cou-cou (Barbados), funchi (Curaçao), and funjie (Virgin Islands).
+In the Caribbean, similar dishes are cou-cou (Barbados), funchi (Curaçao and Aruba), and funjie (Virgin Islands).
 It is known as funche in Puerto Rican cuisine and mayi moulin in Haitian cuisine.

 Dishes similar to pap include banku, isidudu, and umngqusho.